- Explore the energetic neighborhoods of Buenos Aires

 Today a driver will pick you up at your hotel for your journey to Península Valdés.
 The first stop will be at the Istmo Ameghino Interpretation Center, which will act as a useful primer for your foray into this unique eco-system.
 Through various educational exhibits, you'll gain insight into the different types of fauna that call the peninsula home.
 There's even a lookout tower here featuring stunning views of the Golfo Nuevo and the Golfo San José.

 After visiting the interpretation center you'll continue to Puerto Pirámides.
 This is the embarking point for today's oceanic wildlife-watching excursion.
 After boarding the ship, it will sail along the coast and offer many opportunities for wildlife spotting.
 Keep your eyes peeled for sea lions and (if you're lucky) right whales and killer whales.
 You'll even pass a local lighthouse that epitomizes all the seafaring splendor and rugged coastal beauty for which Patagonia is deservedly famous.

 Even after the boat ride, your day isn't over yet.
 On the way back to Puerto Madryn you'll pass some salt flats as well as Isla de Pájaros (Bird Island), an island abounding with different avian species like cormorants, egrets, rheas, and flamingos.
 Then, around 6 pm, the tour ends and you will return to the hotel.

-Day 5: Puerto Madryn - Buenos Aires - Home
+Day 5: Puerto Madryn to Buenos Aires, Depart

 After enjoying all the marine life and glaciers, it's now time return home.
 After breakfast, transfer to the airport for your flight back to Buenos Aires.
 Upon arrival in Buenos Aires, transfer to the international terminal for your flight back home.